-The AD7711A provides a number of calibration options that can be programmed via the on-chip control register.
-A calibration cycle can be initiated at any time by writing to this control register.
-The part can perform self-calibration, using the on-chip calibration microcontroller and SRAM to store calibration parameters.
-Other system components may also be included in the calibration loop to remove offset and gain errors in the input channel using the system calibration mode.
+The AD7710 provides a number of calibration options that can be programmed via the on-chip control register.
+A calibration cycle may be initiated at any time by writing to this control register.
+The part can perform self-calibration using the on-chip calibration microcontroller and SRAM to store calibration parameters.
+Other system components may also be included in the calibration loop to remove offset and gain errors in the input channel, using the system calibration mode.
 Another option is a background calibration mode where the part continuously performs self-calibration and updates the calibration coefficients.
-Once the part is in this mode, the user does not have to worry about issuing periodic calibration commands to the device or ask the device to recalibrate when there is a change in the ambient temperature or power supply voltage.
+Once the part is in this mode, the user does not have to issue periodic calibration commands to the device or to recalibrate when there is a change in the ambient temperature or power supply voltage.

-The AD7711A gives the user access to the on-chip calibration registers, allowing the microprocessor to read the device's calibration coefficients and also to write its own calibration coefficients to the part from prestored values in E2PROM.
-This gives the microprocessor much greater control over the AD7711A's calibration procedure.
-It also means that the user can verify that the device has performed its calibration correctly by comparing the coefficients after calibration with prestored values in E2PROM.
+The AD7710 gives the user access to the on-chip calibration registers, allowing the microprocessor to read the device calibration coefficients and also to write its own calibration coefficients to the part from prestored values in $E^2PROM$ .
+This gives the microprocessor much greater control over the AD7710's calibration procedure.
+It also means that the user can verify that the calibration is correct by comparing the coefficients after calibration with prestored values in $E^2PROM$ .

-The AD7711A can be operated in single-supply systems provided that the analog input voltage does not go more negative than -30 mV.
-For larger bipolar signals, a V{SS} of -5 V is required by the part.
-For battery operation, the AD7711A also offers a software programmable standby mode that reduces idle power consumption to 7 mW typically.
+The AD7710 can be operated in single-supply systems if the analog input voltage does not go more negative than -30 mV.
+For larger bipolar signals, a $V{SS}$ of -5 V is required by the part.
+For battery operation, the AD7710 also offers a programmable standby mode that reduces idle power consumption to typically 7 mW.